Think Kids (Singapore) child psychologists are experienced in psychometric & diagnostic testing, such as, Autism assessment and ADHD assessment.

 Based on the results of the comprehensive evaluation, a diagnosis of autism may be made.
 The diagnosis is made according to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), which is a manual used by child psychologists at Think Kids Singapore to diagnose and classify Autism Spectrum Disorder.

-Once a diagnosis of autism is made, treatment and support options are discussed with the individual and their family.
+Once a diagnosis of autism is made, management and support options are discussed with the individual and their family.
 This may include behavioral interventions (such as ABA), speech and language therapy, occupational therapy, and other supports, depending on the child’s needs.

 ADHD (Attention Deficit Hyperactivity Disorder) is a neurodevelopmental disorder that affects individuals’ ability to sustain attention, control impulses, and regulate their activity level.
 ADHD is characterized by a persistent pattern of inattention and/or hyperactivity-impulsivity that interferes with daily functioning and development.
 ADHD is typically diagnosed in childhood, but it can also be diagnosed in adolescence or adulthood.